bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-25-segwit-benefits.md

 title: Segregated Witness Benefits
 permalink: /en/2016/01/25/segwit-benefits
 version: 1
+excerpt: >
+  This page summarises some of the benefits of segregated witness that go beyond simply increasing the capacity of the block chain.
 ---
-1. toc
-{:toc}
+{% include _toc.html %}

 The Segregated Witness soft-fork (segwit) includes a wide range of features, many of which are highly technical.
-This page summarises some of the benefits of those features that go beyond simply increasing the capacity.
+This page summarises some of the benefits of those features that go beyond simply increasing the capacity of the block chain.

 ## Malleability Fixes

-Bitcoin transactions are identified by a 64-digit hexidecimal hash, which is based on both the previous coins being spent, and on who will be able to spend the results of the transaction.
+Bitcoin transactions are identified by a 64-digit hexadecimal hash called a transaction identifier (txid) which is based on both the coins being spent and on who will be able to spend the results of the transaction.
 Unfortunately, the way the hash is calculated allows anyone to make small modifications to the transaction that will not change its meaning, but will change the hash.
+This is called third-party malleability.

-So you could submit a transaction with hash ef74c1cbf0003fc4e96a87a59838f7dd3da488d9d83fec3f270b0d3d7c2bc309 to the network, but instead find that the network confirms that transaction under the hash 683f45578328242a06bc5c54acbcbe6e70a5435b4561fc8b0570a59ab09f8bfa instead.
+For example, you could submit a transaction with hash ef74...c309 to the network, but instead find that the network confirms that transaction under the hash 683f...8bfa instead.

-Segwit prevents malleability by allowing bitcoin users to move the malleable parts of the transaction into the transaction witness, and segregating that witness so that changes to the witness does not affect calculation of the transaction's hash.
+Segwit prevents third-party malleability by allowing Bitcoin users to move the malleable parts of the transaction into something called a *transaction witness,* and segregating that witness so that changes to the witness does not affect calculation of the transaction's hash.

-Previous attempts to reduce malleability have included BIP62 ("dealing with malleability", withdrawn, but partially implemented as standardness checks), and BIP140 ("normalized txid").
+Previous attempts to reduce malleability have included BIP62 ("dealing with malleability", which was partially implemented as standardness checks but is now withdrawn) and BIP140 ("normalized txid").

-#### Who benefits?
+### Who benefits?

-Avoiding transaction malleability is helpful for anyone monitoring a transaction to determine when it is confirmed.
-Transaction malleability also causes problems for spending unconfirmed transactions, or when building smart contracts between mutually untrusting users.
-With malleability fixed, the Lightning Network is less complicated and significantly more efficient in its use of space on the blockchain, and it becomes possible to run lightweight Lightning clients that outsource monitoring the blockchain.
+- **Anyone monitoring unconfirmed transactions:** it's easiest to monitor the status of a transaction by looking it up by txid.
+But in a system with third-party malleability, wallets must implement extra code to be able to deal with changed txids (hashes).

+- **Anyone spending unconfirmed transactions:** if Alice pays Bob in transaction 1, Bob pays Charlie in transaction 2, and then Alice's payment gets malleated and confirmed with a different txid, Bob's payment is now invalid and Bob gets all of the bitcoins he paid Charlie back.

+    If Bob is honest, he will reissue the payment to Charlie; but if he isn't, he can keep those bitcoins for himself.

+- **Anyone using the block chain:** smart contracts today, such as micropayment channels, and anticipated new smart contracts, such as Lightning network channels, can use smaller transactions if they don't need to worry about third-party malleability, which saves block space for other users.
+These smart contracts also become less complicated to design, understand, and monitor.

-Segwit transactions only avoid malleability if all their inputs are segwit spends (either directly, or via a backwards compatible segwit P2SH address).
+Note: segwit transactions only avoid malleability if all their inputs are segwit spends (either directly, or via a backwards compatible segwit P2SH address).

-#### Further information
+### Further information

  * [Bitcoin Wiki on Malleability](https://en.bitcoin.it/wiki/Transaction_Malleability)
  * [MtGox Malleability issues](http://www.coindesk.com/bitcoin-bug-guide-transaction-malleability/)